 The licensing requirements for biological agents, related equipment, and technology, as specified on the Commerce Control List (CCL), are as follows:

-A. The U.S. Government requires a license for the export to all destinations of certain human pathogens, zoonoses, toxins, animal pathogens, genetically modified microorganisms, and plant pathogens, and the technology for their production and/or disposal.
+A. The U.S. Government requires a license for the export to all destinations of certain human pathogens, zoonoses, toxins, animal pathogens, genetically modified microorganisms and plant pathogens, as well as the technology for their production and/or disposal.

 The U.S. Government requires a license for the export to specified countries of certain dual-use equipment and materials that can be used in the production of biological agents, and related production technology.
 The countries for which this licensing requirement applies are those indicated in Column CB:3 of the Commerce Country Chart, Supplement No. 1 to Part 738 of the EAR, as well as the embargoed destinations identified in EAR Part 746.

 The U.S. Government also controls items subject to the EAR because of biological end-use or end-user concerns.
-These controls are part of the Enhanced Proliferation Control Initiative (EPCI), announced by President George H. W. Bush on December 13, 1990.
+These controls are part of the Enhanced Proliferation Control Initiative (EPCI), announced by the President on December 13, 1990.

 1. Probability of Achieving the Intended Foreign Policy Purpose.
 The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including the U.S. Government’s negotiations with its partners in the AG and in the BWC.
 The Secretary has made this determination despite the existence of certain factors, including availability of these items from other sources, that challenge that achievement.
 These controls affirm U.S. opposition to the development, proliferation, and use of biological weapons and serve to distance the United States from such activities.

 2. Compatibility with Foreign Policy Objectives.
-The Secretary has determined that these controls are compatible with U.S. foreign policy objectives; and that the extension of these controls will not have any significant adverse foreign policy consequences.
+The Secretary has determined that these controls are compatible with U.S. foreign policy objectives and will not have any significant adverse foreign policy consequences with the extension of these controls.
 The U.S. Government has a strong interest in remaining at the forefront of international efforts to stem the proliferation of biological weapons.
 Also, these controls are compatible with the multilateral export controls for biological materials agreed to by the AG.

 To meet the challenge of effective enforcement of these proliferation controls, the Department of Commerce has redirected resources toward preventive enforcement.
 Enforcement personnel conduct an extensive, ongoing outreach program to educate industry about export controls.
 The program also is designed to increase industry’s awareness of suspect orders for products or equipment that could be used for biological weapons proliferation.
 In cases where unlicensed shipments of biological materials have already taken place, the Department of Commerce has found that, as in other export control enforcement cases, commercial shipping documentation can form the basis for successful investigations and prosecutions.

 Exporters of biological products include commercial firms as well as academic and government entities.
 The Department of Commerce maintains ongoing interaction with individual exporters, Technical Advisory Committees (TACs), and trade associations to discuss proposed export transactions and marketing plans to facilitate the thorough, yet prompt, review of export license applications.
 Through the TACs, the Department of Commerce keeps industry representatives abreast of licensing proposals for items on the control list and gives them the opportunity to provide technical input.
-During the reporting period, the Department of Commerce representatives participated in briefings on chemical/biological export control issues for associations such as the American Biological Safety Association.
+During the reporting period, the Department of Commerce representatives participated in briefings on chemical/biological export control issues for trade associations such as the Pharmaceutical Research and Manufacturers of America and the Biotechnology Industry Organization.

-In a September 28, 2004, Federal Register notice, the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
-Comments were solicited from all six of the Department’s TACs, which advise the Department, as well as from the President’s Export Council Subcommittee on Export Administration.
-Comments also were solicited from the public via the BIS Web page.
-The comment period closed on November 19, 2003, and 12 comments were received.
+In an October 21, 2003, Federal Register notice, the Department of Commerce solicited comments from industry on the effectiveness of U.S. foreign policy-based export controls.
+Comments were solicited from all six of the Department’s TACs, which advise the Bureau of Industry and Security (BIS), as well as from the President’s Export Council Subcommittee on Export Administration.
+Comments also were solicited from the public via the BIS webpage.
+The comment period closed on November 21, 2003, and eight comments were received.

 The U.S. Government continues to address the problem of biological weapons proliferation through a variety of international fora and urges other AG members to pursue export control cooperation with non-members on a bilateral or regional basis.